cliffc2/cliffnotes/README.md

 # Shelley Testnet command list on OSX
-cliffc notes for noobs
->Nov.
-27 2019 - These are my notes to load jormungandr.
-The code is changing daily so check the telegram group for updates.
+>Dec 8, 2019 - The code is changing daily so check the telegram group for updates.
 References to other guides are below.
 Check out Chris Graffagnino's notes too. https://gist.github.com/Chris-Graffagnino/4d1be0b88dcaa93440a81dcafdc47afd#create-node-configyaml

 TO LOAD JORMUNGANDR FROM THE BINARIES GO HERE